 - Lacking a good support system of family and friends

-- Having first-degree relatives with mental health problems, including PTSD
+- Having biological (blood) relatives with mental health problems, including PTSD or depression

 Kinds of traumatic events